The-Ossuary/bookish-waffle/README.md

 🚧 **The Ossuary is not yet live or deployed to mainnet.**

-However, all intellectual property—including code, lore, and design—is complete and available for:
+All intellectual property—including code, lore, and design—is complete and available for:

-- **Acquisition** (buy the full IP, codebase, lore)
+- **Acquisition:** Buy the full IP, codebase, and lore.
-- **Partnership** (collaborate on launch, marketing, or integration)
+- **Partnership:** Collaborate on launch, marketing, or integration.
-- **Further Development** (devs wanted for deployment and demo!)
+- **Further Development:** Developers wanted for deployment and demo!

-**No contracts are currently deployed or live.**
+**No contracts or frontend are currently live.**
-**No frontend is live.**
-This repo contains all source code, assets, and documentation you need to launch, extend, or integrate The Ossuary.
+This repo contains all source code, assets, and documentation you need.

 ---